ihsan92UM/SHK/STM32CubeIDE Codes/STTS22H/STTS22H BSP Implementation.md

 # Getting Started
 Download the [FP-SNS-STBOX1](https://github.com/STMicroelectronics/fp-sns-stbox1) in a favorable folder, i.e., in STMCube repository.
 This Function pack can also be installed from the STM32Cube IDE; for that goto ```help > Configuration tools > Manage embedded software packages``` and search for this function pack.
 Once installed it can be found under ```/STM32Cube/Repository/Packs/STMicroelectronics```.
 After this create a simple project as usual using STM32CubeMX with only neccessary pheripheral needed, if not later extra pheripherals has to be deleted to avoid code congestion and errors.
-This would be at the begging of the setup.
+This would be at the beginning of the setup.
 ```
 Project Explorer
 └── STTS22H